 Fully Web-based undergraduate programs would seem to be less costly than residential education, but whether they really are depends largely on the level of personal faculty-student interaction needed in any particular online program.
 Online education that is designed to have minimal engagement between student and faculty will certainly be less expensive than highly interactive programs.
 Which categories of student can learn effectively using online courses is another question.
+These issues, along with their related economics, are important topics for research in online education.

-These learning must be structured to provide the discipline, guidance, and motivation needed so that a student's potential can be realized.
+Web or no Web, learning must be structured to provide the discipline, guidance, and motivation needed so that a student's potential can be realized.